Distances in sparse sets of large Hausdorff dimension: Examples, applications and constructions

 \subsection{Iterative schemes}

 Sets $\mathtt F[q]$, defined as in \eqref{def-building-block-F}, have positive Lebesgue measure.
 Iterative constructions with these as building blocks yield sparser sets that are Lebesgue-null and have strictly positive codimension.
 In this section, we construct a few such sets of Hausdorff dimension $s < d$.
 Examined in light of the results of this paper, specifically Lemma \ref{building-block-example-lemma} and Theorem \ref{mainthm-cor}, these sets provide examples of several distinct but related phenomena: \begin{itemize} \item Lemma \ref{distance-counterexample-lemma} shows the existence of a compact set $\mathtt F^{\ast} \subseteq [0,1]^d$, $d \geq 2$, whose distance set does not contain the interval $[0, a)$ for any $a > 0$.
 The construction of $\mathtt F^{\ast}$ is not new; it follows an example of Falconer \cite[Theorem 2.4]{Falconer-1986}, used in a different context.
 The aforementioned property of its distance set was noted in subsequent work of Mattila and Sj${\ddot{\text{o}}}$lin \cite{Mattila-Sjolin-99}.
 0.1in \item However, Lemma \ref{Quasiregular-NoInterval-Lemma} offers a further refinement.
 For $d \geq 2$, it shows that there exists a compact set $\mathtt E^{\ast} \subseteq [0,1]^d$ that is {\em{locally uniformly $s$-dimensional and quasi-regular}}, in the sense of \eqref{loc-u-dim-def} and \eqref{Quasiregular-def} respectively, which enjoys the same non-Steinhaus property, namely $\Delta(\mathtt E^{\ast}) \not\supseteq [0, a)$ for any $a > 0$.
 The existence of such a set appears to be new, and shows that the Steinhaus property need not be ensured by uniform dimensional and quasi-regular sets.
 It also offers an interesting counterpoint to the following complementary statement.
-0.1in \item There exists a compact set $\mathtt K^{\ast} \subseteq \mathbb R^d$, $d \geq 2$, of the same dimension as $\mathtt F^{\ast}$ that is also locally uniformly $s$-dimensional and quasi-regular, but whose distance set does contain an interval of the form $[0, a)$ (Corollary \ref{Steinhaus-sparse-corollary} and Lemma \ref{Quasi-regular-Interval-Lemma}).
-The set $\mathtt K^{\ast}$, which is also new, has further applications, a case in point being Corollary \ref{Sparse-all-distances-corollary}; see Section \ref{Sparse-set-all-distances-proof-section}. \end{itemize}
+0.1in \item For $d \geq 2$, there exists a compact set $\mathtt K^{\ast} \subseteq \mathbb R^d$ which is a finite union of affine copies of $\mathtt E^{\ast}$, therefore of the same dimension as $\mathtt E^{\ast}$ as well as locally uniformly $s$-dimensional and quasi-regular, whose distance set does contain an interval of the form $[0, a)$ (Corollary \ref{Steinhaus-sparse-corollary} and Lemma \ref{Quasi-regular-Interval-Lemma}).
+The set $\mathtt E^{\ast}$ has further applications, a case in point being Corollary \ref{Sparse-all-distances-corollary}; see Section \ref{Sparse-set-all-distances-proof-section}. \end{itemize}